-Funded by the National Science Foundation, the Circularity Impact Program (CIP) trains graduate students in the circular use of water, energy, and materials and integrates the study of policy and engineering/science.
+Funded by the National Science Foundation, the Circularity Impact Program supports policy and STEM graduate students in understanding and engaging in sustainability problems and remediations from different perspectives through graduate coursework, internships, and community engagement experiences led by an Artist in Residence.
+The Circularity Impact Program trains graduate students in the circular use of water, energy, and materials and integrates the study of policy and engineering/science.
 This interdisciplinary program seeks to educate a new generation of diverse circularity professionals through a combination of internships, cutting-edge research, and community and classroom interactions led by an Artist-in-Residence to enhance the trainees’ positive societal impact through critical reflection, creative collaboration, and social engagement.
 These training efforts will benefit society by leading to new technologies, policy and economic instruments, methods, and implementation strategies for the circular use of resources.

 Benefits to students selected to be NRT Trainees

 - Competitive stipends available

 - Financial support to travel, attend conferences, and/or cover costs associated with stakeholder discovery